Simplified core of scatter_server.py

 return {"scattered": json.dumps(sinc_json), "passthrough": False}

 The structured output follows the sinc-LLM format.
-Six fragments, each with an index (n), a type (t), and the content (x).
-The formula is embedded as a header field — it's the mathematical foundation of the whole approach.
+There are six fragments.
+Each fragment has an index (n), a type (t), and the content (x).
+The formula is stored as a header field.
+It is the math foundation of the whole system.

-Each fragment maps to one dimension of what the model needs to produce a great first-try response.
-CONSTRAINTS (n=3) gets the most content — it carries 42.7% of quality weight.
-If the model knows what it cannot do, it doesn't waste a response doing the wrong thing and asking whether that was what you meant.
+Each fragment tells the model one thing it needs to give a good first reply.
+CONSTRAINTS (n=3) gets the most content.
+It carries 42.7% of the quality weight.
+When the model knows what it cannot do, it stops wasting a reply doing the wrong thing.
+You do not have to ask twice.

-My first version of the server blocked every prompt while waiting for the Haiku API response.
-That meant if the API was slow or down, everything stopped.
-I'd sit there watching Claude Code frozen while the scatter call timed out.
+My first version blocked every prompt while it waited for the Haiku API to reply.
+If the API was slow or down, everything stopped.
+I watched Claude Code freeze while the scatter call timed out.

-The fix was two-part: a 25-second timeout on the scatter call, and an instant heuristic fallback if the API fails.
-The fallback does template-based scatter using keyword inference — not as good as Haiku, but it never blocks the prompt.
-The prompt goes through no matter what.
+The fix had two parts.
+First, I added a 25-second timeout on the scatter call.
+Second, I added a fast fallback that runs if the API fails.
+The fallback uses templates and keyword guessing.
+It is not as good as Haiku, but it never blocks your prompt.
+The prompt always goes through.

-I also added special pass-through rules: if the prompt starts with @agent (routing to a sub-agent), or /slash (a slash command), or is already valid sinc JSON, skip scatter entirely.
-No point structuring something that's already structured or already routed.
+I also added pass-through rules.
+If the prompt starts with @agent (going to a sub-agent), or /slash (a slash command), or it is already valid sinc JSON, the server skips scatter.
+There is no point rewriting something that is already structured or already routed.

-In Claude Code, hooks are configured in settings.json.
-Here's the hook entry that wires the scatter server into every user message:
+In Claude Code, hooks are set up in settings.json.
+Here is the hook entry that connects the scatter server to every user message:

 {